It took my reaction to one photograph. That’s when I knew I had a problem with body image which is why I wanted to share

 The girlfriend, a trim twenty-something, replies, “I haven’t always been like THIS.”

 None of us have been this way for long.

 My weight has fluctuated wildly over the years, from the low 120s when I still struggled with anxiety and loss of appetite postpartum up to 178 when I started Weight Watchers (then later, my highest pregnancy weight at 180).
 I don’t mind giving you the numbers because the numbers have never mattered to me.

 When you have positive body image, your size is inconsequential.
 When you have poor body image, your size often defines you.

-I wear a smaller dress size now than I did to my senior prom but when I look in the mirror, it’s hard not to focus on the flab left over from carrying two eight-plus pound babies to 41 weeks of pregnancy.
+I wear a smaller dress size now than I did to my senior prom but when I look in the mirror, it’s hard not to focus on the flab left over from carrying three full-term babies.